We're building this for you.

 But ideas change the world when people pick them up, carry them in their hearts and minds, and put them to work.

-We want to see you take the insights we offer and use them to raise a lot more money and make an even larger difference in your organization, your community, your world.
+We want to see you take the insights we offer and use them to make an even larger difference in your organization, your community, your world.

 That's why we focus on providing live, in-person learning experiences — where ideas really come to life, learning together in face-to-face human conversation.